RobinMalfait/lazy-collections/README.md

 // true
 ```

-Values are compared with strict equality.
+Values are compared using `Object.is`.

 Optionally, you can start searching from a positive index: